(Redirected from Rick Renteria)

 - Born December 25, 1961 in Harbor City, CA USA

 Infielder Rich Renteria was selected by the Pittsburgh Pirates in the first round of the 1980 amateur draft.
-Rich was an all-star player in the minors, leading the Carolina League in batting (.331, .11 ahead of runner-up Juan Samuel), hits (168) and RBI (100) in 1982.
+Rich was an all-star player in the minors, leading the Carolina League in batting (.331, .11 ahead of runner-up Juan Samuel), hits (168) and RBI (100) with the Alexandria Dukes in 1982.
 He was the Carolina League All-Star DH that season.
 After cups of coffee in the majors with the Pirates and Seattle Mariners, he played third base for the Charros de Jalisco of the Mexican League in 1991 and 1992.
 In his first year with the club, he hit .442 to win the league's batting title and set a record by hitting home runs in seven straight games.
 He returned to the majors in 1993 with the expansion Florida Marlins and got the first pinch hit in Marlins history on April 14th of that year.

 - 2003 Hitting coach Lake Elsinore Storm